jupyter/security/nf-security-committee.md

 # Security Subcommittee for Numfocus

-While NumFOCUS and all it's affiliated and sponsored project are focused on community and strive to communicate in public.
+Typically, NumFOCUS and all its affiliated and sponsored projects are focused on community and strive to communicate in public.

 Security in contrast often requires private communication, and timely responses,